 Starting as early as possible, CID works closely with a child’s parents and caregivers to help them make the most of the sound a child receives through hearing devices.
 Our goal is to empower parents and caregivers — through knowledge and supported practice — to positively affect their child’s growth and development.
 We tailor our education and coaching to the needs of each individual child and family.
 We build collaborative relationships and have high expectations for active involvement.

 CID’s approach differs from that of traditional schools or clinical therapies in that a parent educator visits the child and caregivers at home, and sometimes at day care or other community settings.
-The parent educator coaches caregivers on ways to foster listening and spoken language development within the context of their typical routines and activities at home.
-CID also offers a toddler class that provides group and individual instruction.
-The goal of early intervention – whether in the home, in toddler class or both — is for children to develop age-appropriate skills in all domains with an emphasis on communication.
+We also offer or remote coaching teleintervention sessions to accommodate busy families and families who live outside of driving distance from CID.
+The parent educator coaches caregivers on ways to foster listening and spoken language development at home within the context of their typical routines and activities.
+CID also offers a class that provides group and individual instruction for toddlers starting at 18 months old.
+The goal of early intervention – whether in the home, in toddler class or both — is for children to develop age-appropriate skills in all developmental domains with an emphasis on communication.

 THE IMPORTANCE OF PLAY